Marketing Your Mobile App: How to Improve User Retention

 How to Improve User Retention 01 1024x1024

-As mobile app experts, we are often asked about retention and all of the avenues available to market your mobile app.
-Retention for your app is absolutely key.
-So, how do you measure retention?
-What is the average retention rate for a mobile app?
-How much money do I spend on marketing and how does marketing help user retention?
-These are all important questions that need to be answered in order to ensure your app has the best possible chance within the competitive landscape, and to learn about the strategies to increase your app's retention rate.
-In this blog post, we will look at what retention means and learn marketing strategies to get your users to come back to your app - time and time again.
+As mobile app experts, we are often asked about how to increase app engagement and marketing strategies towards mobile app development.
+These are important questions that need to be answered to ensure your app has the best possible chance within its competitive industry and to learn about the strategies to increase your app's retention rate.
+Let’s look at what engagement means and learn marketing strategies to get your users to come back to your app - time and time again.

 Engage your users through email marketing